Wyntuition/jekyll-now/todo/02-work-internal.md

 Glenn has consistently shown great initiative yielding valuable and broad results, from side projects, coaching, and training materials related to Ruby, CI/CD and coding best practices.
 There have been a number of positive results across the E-Verify team as a result, from standardized testing practices and teaching best practices, to removing chronic bottlenecks in DevOps.

-Glenn has shown promosing growth as a leader.
-He has shown excellent advancement in technicanl competencies, best practices, and technical leadership skills such as garnering buy-in for technical decisions to coaching across his team.
-He has consistently coached bootcamp students on Ruby best practices via presentations, workshops and pairing.
+Glenn has shown promosing growth as a leader and excellent advancement in technicanl competencies, best practices, and technical leadership skills such as garnering buy-in for technical decisions, and coaching across his team.
+He has consistently coached bootcamp students on Ruby best practices via presentations, workshops and pairing, and generally going above and beyond with things like a React side project to learn and teach best practices.

-React side project to learn, got buy-in for best practices. test strategy; balance of unit tests, other tests and manual Initiative to fix problem with a DevOps bottlneck
+He is showing technical maturity with his ramping up in test strategy, learning the delicate balance of unit tests, to other tests and manual tests.
+Glenn should keep trying to apply best practices more and more, and learn some of the implementation patterns that will keep coming up as he applies them in new places.

-" I was extremely impressed with how quickly he picked up not only the technical aspects of the project, but also the business process and bigger picture"
+"I was extremely impressed with how quickly he picked up not only the technical aspects of the project, but also the business process and bigger picture."

-Keep trying to apply best practices more and more; implementation patterns keep coming up

 Accountability
 Initative to help accountibility with 20% professional development time.